athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 prediction.

-Theforecast() function with this change and with the parameterized subsequences is
+The forecast() function with this change and with the parameterized subsequences is

 provided below.